MoonTTMM/Fluvial/README.md

 so job know what to do at each case.
 3. Extends JobStorage/PerformerStorage if you have extra info what to save in database.
 4. Extends JobStorageAdapter/PerformerStorageAdapter if you what extra way to query your database.
+5. Extends Performer to declare and implement what your performer can do.
+6. Implement commands so you use to command your performer.
-5. Write your own controllers response to specific requests.
+7. Write your own controllers response to specific requests.

 You can take a glimpse on our [sample](https://github.com/MoonTTMM/FluvialSample/tree/master).